Vatican Taekwondo

 Vatican Taekwondo is the official governing body for the sport of taekwondo in the Vatican City.
-The body is a part of Vatican Athletics, and is the second Vatican sports governing body to gain membership of a world governing body after becoming a member of World Taekwondo on November 2021; it is also a member of the European Taekwondo Union.
+The body is a part of Vatican Athletics, and is the second Vatican sports governing body to gain membership of a world governing body after becoming a member of World Taekwondo in November 2021; it is also a member of the European Taekwondo Union.
 The president of the organisation is Giampaolo Mattei.